 Social themes generated social media activity.

 Some of the most-talked about Super Bowl 51 ads shared a theme of multiculturalism.
-84 Lumber’s first-ever Super Bowl ad was deemed by Fox too controversial to air in its original form.
-The company decided to air an edited version of the ad which directed viewers to see its conclusion online.
-The site hosting the video was rendered useless by the surge in traffic, prompting the company to advise social media users to instead watch the ad on the company’s YouTube channel.
+FOX deemed 84 Lumber’s first-ever Super Bowl ad “too controversial” to air in its original form.
+Execs at 84 Lumber company decided to air an edited version of the ad directing viewers to see its conclusion online.
+The site hosting the video was rendered useless by the surge in traffic, prompting 84 Lumber to redirect viewers to its YouTube channel.
 Immigration was not the only social issue featured Sunday evening as Audi’s “Daughters” spot brought gender equality to the forefront.
 Analytics reveal these spots were conversation starters, eliciting both praise and opposition.

 Going old school proves the best chaos is planned chaos.

-Full-length live commercials remind me of old-time advertising.
+Full-length live commercials remind me of decades-old advertising.
 Snickers took a unique approach by choosing to air a live spot early in the 3rd quarter.
-The company posted a teaser video in the days leading up to the game, but included a halftime score reference to prove the ad was indeed live.
+The company posted a teaser video in the days leading up to the game to generate anticipation.
+Writers referenced the game’s halftime score to prove the ad was indeed live.
 The spot starred Adam Driver and seemed to go wrong from the beginning.
 But, that was the intent.
 A subsequent :15 spot posted on social media featured Driver apologizing for the mishap but that, too, went awry.
 Snickers positioned the planned snafu as an extension of the company’s long-running “You’re Not You When You’re Hungry” campaign.
 The apology post also included a buy one, get one free offer.